Mike Tolbert

-William Michael Tolbert (born November 23, 1985) is an American former football fullback in the National Football League (NFL).
-He was signed by the San Diego Chargers as an undrafted free agent in 2008.
-He played college football for Coastal Carolina University.
-He has also been a member of the Carolina Panthers, where he was a three-time Pro Bowler and two-time first-team All-Pro.
-He signed with the Buffalo Bills in 2017 after being released by the Carolina Panthers.
+William Michael Tolbert (born November 23, 1985) is an American former professional football player who was a fullback in the National Football League (NFL).
+He played college football for the Coastal Carolina Chanticleers.
+Tolbert was signed by the San Diego Chargers as an undrafted free agent in 2008.
+He was also a member of the Carolina Panthers, where he was a three-time Pro Bowler and two-time first-team All-Pro.
+He signed with the Buffalo Bills in 2017 after being released by the Panthers.

-Early years
+Early life

 Tolbert attended and played high school football at Douglas County High School.
+Tolbert power cleaned 600+ pounds in high school with teammate Matthew Land and was tackled regularly in practice by Land.
+Tolbert then went on to play college and NFL.

 College career

 Tolbert had a four-year career at Coastal Carolina University under head coach David Bennett.
 As a freshman, he had 281 rushing yards and a rushing touchdown.
 As a sophomore, he had 202 rushing yards and four rushing touchdowns.
 As a junior, he had 439 rushing yards and seven rushing touchdowns.
 He was named a second-team FCS All-American after leading the Chanticleers in rushing with 748 yards on 111 carries and nine touchdowns.
 In four years, he had 303 touches without any fumbles.
 He followed in the footsteps of Quinton Teal, who was undrafted in 2007, but went to San Diego Chargers training camp as an undrafted free agent and made the roster becoming the first player in school history to appear in an NFL game.
 At Coastal Carolina, Tolbert also was teammates with quarterback Tyler Thigpen and wide receiver Jerome Simpson, who would both also go on to play in the NFL.